AnthonyCxx/Notes-and-Writeups/C++/Object-Oriented Programming/Operator Overloading.md

     cout << "Initial coordinates: " << location.getCoords() << '\n';

     //Negate the location and THEN get the coordinates.
-Does not affect the original coordinates. cout << "Negated coordinates: " << (-location).getCoords() << '\n';
+Returns a new set of negated coordinates. cout << "Negated coordinates: " << (-location).getCoords() << '\n';

     //Show the original coordinates were unaffected